Search

 The Circadian Rhythm Connection

 Our bodies have an internal clock called the circadian rhythm that regulates our sleep-wake cycle.
-To learn more about how lighting can support our circadian rhythms, refer to our guide “Mastering LED Dimming: The Buyer’s Guide to Profit and Performance”, which covers the impact of different light settings on our daily cycles.
+To learn more about how lighting can support our circadian rhythms, refer to our guide LED Dimming, which covers the impact of different light settings on our daily cycles.

 Light plays a crucial role in this process.
 Exposure to bright light, especially blue light, suppresses the production of melatonin, a hormone that helps us sleep.